 COMPLETING YOUR SAFETY TRAINING

 Laboratory safety training is mandatory for all individuals working in a laboratory setting.
 The training schedule can be found on the Work & Research Safety Training page.
 Information regarding scheduling and registration will be sent out prior to the beginning of each semester.
-Register by emailing Anne Carchesio at firstname.lastname@example.org.
-After you and your Supervisor have reviewed the Employee Safety Training handout, return the completed 3-page form to Monica Szczepina in C-9033.
+For more information on how to register, please contact Environmental Health & Safety at email@example.com.
+The Employee Safety Training handout should be completed by you and your supervisor.
 You should also speak with your supervisor to determine whether you need any other safety training (e.g. Radiation Safety).

 Visit the Environmental Health & Research Safety website for more information.

 GETTING YOUR PHOTO TAKEN